-Free unrestricted vehicle parking comes at a cost to everyone in terms of public health and impact on our climate.
+Free unrestricted vehicle parking comes at a cost to everyone in terms of public health and the impact on our climate.
 The proposed changes would allow reasonable kerbside access for local residents who own a car and drive, and better support our many residents who do not own a car and who travel by walking, wheeling or public transport.

-Please give us your views on these issues by responding to the online survey to help us to further develop the proposals to ensure they
+Please give us your views on these issues by responding to the online survey.
+The responses will help us to further develop the proposals to ensure they address local needs.